boostercloud/booster/docs/README.md

 #### Registering events in the event store

 Creating an event file is different than storing an event instance in the event store.
-Booster calls the last `registering` an event.
+In Booster terminology, the latter receives the name of `registering` an event.
 As said before, Booster applications are event-sourced, which means that all the events are stored forever.
-Think that all events go to a kind of event store, the store is a log queried by the [reducer functions](#4-entities-and-reducers) to recreate the application's current state.
+Imagine this store as an infinite log used by the [reducer functions](#4-entities-and-reducers) to recreate the application's current state.

 Booster injects the register as a parameter in the `handle` method of both the command and the event handlers.
-Then, registering an event is as simple as calling this function `register.events([event1, event2, ...])`, e.g.
+Then you can register events by calling the `register.events(...)` method as many times as you want, e.g.

 ##### Registering events from command handlers